coop-deluxe/sm64coopdx/docs/c/sections/enums.md

 GRAPH_NODE_TYPE(GRAPH_NODE_TYPE_LEVEL_OF_DETAIL,  0x00B,                              GraphNodeLevelOfDetail)
 ...
 ```
-Third column holds the C type of the `GraphNode`.
+The third column holds the C type of the `GraphNode`.

 Now, create the function using these:
 ```c